-You can then adjust the length of your sound clip by dragging from the left or right edges.
+- You can then adjust the length of your sound clip by dragging from the left or right edges.

-Your sound or music can be moved in the Timeline by clicking on the top-third of the green bar and dragging it along the Timeline.
+- Your sound or music can be moved in the Timeline by clicking on the top-third of the green bar and dragging it along the Timeline.

 Music options are found in the Jingles category under iLife Sound Effects.

 - Center your cursor over the dot and when the cursor changes to two left-and-right-pointing triangles, click and drag away from the edge of the bar.

-You can also apply these fades to the sound attached to your video clips.
+NOTE: You can also apply these fades to the sound attached to your video clips.

 - To have it lower automatically wherever those video clips end up, hold down command and click on all of the clips that you want to hear better.

-Once selected, click on the Volume Icon above the Viewer Window, and then check the box next to where it says Lower volume of other clips.
+- Check the box next to where it says Lower volume of other clips.